mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         specified.
 It is obtained from the field ``si.wi``.

         Parameter ``ctx`` (:py:obj:`mitsuba.render.BSDFContext`):
-            A context data structure describing which lobes to evalute, and whether radiance or importance are being transported.
+            A context data structure describing which lobes to evaluate, and whether radiance or importance are being transported.

         Parameter ``si`` (:py:obj:`mitsuba.render.SurfaceInteraction3f`):